4Source/Keyboard-Layout-Optimizer/README.md

 # Keylogger
 ## Why Keylogger?
 This isn't a must, but if you leave it running for a few weeks while you type on your computer, you'll get a personalized keyboard layout based on your most frequently used keys.
 This keylogger cannot send your files to other locations, but it is **strongly recommended** to pause the keylogger using the _pause-hotkey_ while typing passwords.
-Then your passwords will not be stored in plain text on your _pages_.
+Your passwords wont be saved in plane text but will stay in keylogger till stopped the keylogger.
 > [!Note]
 > It is **strongly recommended** to pause the keylogger using the _pause-hotkey_ while typing passwords.
 ## Where get it saved?
 Your pressed Keys **only** get saved on your local computer.
 You can find them in _myBook_ which get created if your first keys get logged.
-Inside you will find _pages_ for each day.
+Inside you will find _heatmap_ with the count of pressed keys.
 ## Configs
 - _auto-start_
     - **False** (Default) - The Keylogger needs to be started manually.
     - **True** - The Keylogger will auto start at startup.
-- _mode_
-    - **heatmap** (Default) - Values for a Heatmap get saved to a file.
-    - **text** - The clear text get written to the _pages_.
 - _output_
     - **local** (Default) - Key presses get logged localy on your computer.
     - **console** - Key names get printed to console.
 Requiers _hide_ = False.